 Shopping online is also a great way to buy scuba diving gear and equipment.
 If you already know what you want, watch out for flash or clearance sales.
 Sign up to their mailing list as many shops send coupon discount codes to get you to purchase.

-You can also check your favorite online gear shop during special holidays as they might have some special offers.
+You can also check your favorite online gear shop, like Scuba.com (formerly known as LeisurePro) during special holidays as they might have some special offers.
 Black Friday or Cyber Mondays are also huge sales days for many online retailers.
 If you like buying on Amazon, there is also Amazon Prime Day that you should watch out for.

 Shop second hand